wooneeS2/Algorithm_challenge/1768-merge-strings-alternately/README.md

+### 🗓️ 2025-05-22

+Today, I decided to start studying algorithms again.
+It’s been a while since I last practiced, and at first, I couldn’t remember any grammar or come up with a solution.

+I took some time to organize the problem’s conditions and looked up the grammar I forgot.
+Eventually, I solved the problem and it passed the test cases — but I wasn’t happy with the code.

+So I asked ChatGPT for some **hints (without asking for the answer!)**.
+Thanks to that, I was able to simplify the code, remove some unnecessary conditions,
+and now the solution is not only **clearer** than before, but also **faster**.

+✔️ Small win today.
+One step at a time!

 <h2><a href="https://leetcode.com/problems/merge-strings-alternately">1768.
 Merge Strings Alternately</a></h2><h3>Easy</h3><hr><p>You are given two strings <code>word1</code> and <code>word2</code>.
 Merge the strings by adding letters in alternating order, starting with <code>word1</code>.
 If a string is longer than the other, append the additional letters onto the end of the merged string.</p>

 <p>Return <em>the merged string.</em></p>